sesam-community/termstore/README.md

 username - username to be used for authentication

 password - password to be used for authenticaiton

+## pitfalls

+- It may seem you support other languages than 1033 (English), but when creating aliases, Termstore seems somewhat sensitive with regards to languages.
+Therefore you should stay with 1033 for now.

+- You have to post termCustomProperties and termLocalCustomProperties otherwise the post will fail.
+    - an empty dict works fine.

 ### Functional endpoints

 `GET /api/termset` - return JSON array with all terms from default termstore
 `POST /api/termset` - takes JSON array with terms to be created as a new term or to update an existing term.
-- **When updating an existing term, you must set one of the defined aliases to true, as this will take the new name for that term...**

 Entity shape to POST terms: